 All divisions and major group companies around the world carry out annual risk assessments to determine the most important risks.
 Based on this, companies propose and implement countermeasures to reduce risk.
 They also make reports on the progress of these measures and present and share them via the Corporate Ethics and Risk Management Committee.

-Based on estimates made by the Central Disaster Management Council of Japan's Cabinet Office (such as estimated maximum magnitude and maximum tsunami height), we have made and are implementing proposals in areas including reinforcement of earthquake resistance at our plants and flooding measures at our chemical plant, as well as evacuation drills to prepare for flooding.
+In preparation for earthquake risk, we have made and are implementing proposals in areas including reinforcement of earthquake resistance at our plants and flooding measures at our chemical plants, as well as evacuation drills to prepare for flooding.
+Despite numerous instances of earthquakes, typhoons, and torrential rains in recent years, the measures that we had in place allowed us to avoid any fatal damage.

 We are also creating a business continuity plan (BCP), identifying risks, and making and implementing proposals to, for example, prevent production equipment from toppling and ensure stable procurement of parts and materials.

-Group companies are all proceeding with their own BCPs.
+Group companies are also proceeding with their own BCPs.

 Daikin has made preventing information leaks one of its key company-wide themes.
-IT-related divisions and compliance-related divisions cooperate closely, and personal information managers and IT security managers in each division lead efforts to minimize the risk of information leaks.
+IT-related divisions and compliance-related divisions cooperate closely, and personal information managers and information security leaders in each division lead efforts to minimize the risk of information leaks.

 Find out more in your region.